Orlando-roche/ArchLandscapePOC/README.md

 # Architecture Landscape — POC

+> Automated, always-fresh architecture from code, configs, and CI.

 ## TL;DR
 - Generate an **Architecture Fact Model (AFM)** + **diagram** from the repo.
 - Comment results on PRs/MRs and validate against governance rules.
 - Optionally aggregate across repos in a central registry for org views.

+---

 ## 1) End-state architecture